intel-analytics/ipex-llm/ppml/README.md

 When the job is done, you can decrypt and read result of the job.
 More details in [Decrypt Job Result](https://github.com/liu-shaojun/BigDL/blob/ppml_doc/ppml/services/kms-utils/docker/README.md#3-enroll-generate-key-encrypt-and-decrypt).

 ### Examples of using End-to-End PPML Workflow
 Here we take SimpleQuery as an example to go through the entire end-to-end PPML workflow.
-SimpleQuery is to query xxx.
+SimpleQuery is simple example to query developers between the ages of 20 and 40 from people.csv.

 #### 0. Preparation your environment
 Setup environment as documented in [Prepare Environment](https://github.com/liu-shaojun/BigDL/blob/ppml_doc/ppml/docs/prepare_environment.md).